floresjmjr/movieGen/README.md

 # Movie Recommender App

+## Why
+The idea came from my struggle with finding good movie recommendations.
+I didn't feel like the websites where the content was, generated good recommendations.
+I thought initially of creating my own algorithm that would generate recommendations based on a list of personally rated movies but after some research I discovered a cap in the amount of api calls one could make, making the algorithm not feesible.
+The next best thing was to rely on the recommendations offered by the api.

 ## Background
 This application allows a user to see what movies are trending, popular and highly rated.
 The user can search for movies and seek recommendations that can then be added to a watchlist.
 The watchlist can be filtered based on the genre.